-The SNA 2022 Annual Yard Sale will be Sunday, September 25th from 10 am to 2 pm.
+The 2023 SNA Annual Yard Sale will be Saturday, September 30rd from 10 am to 2 pm.
 Sign up today to get your yard on our map!
-Participants set up on their own yard or join us at Citizens Bank (792 Hope St, Providence, RI 02906) with the benefit of our centralized map and publicity-generating customers.
-Customers who are looking for bargains can grab a map online.
-Fill out this form to sign up, or mail in your registration!
+Participants set up on their own yard.
+Maps will be distributed on social media and made available at Citizens Bank (792 Hope St, Providence, RI 02906) on the day of the sale.
+Neighbors looking for bargains can grab a map online once things are finalized.
+Fill out this form to sign up!

 I met Stewart Martin of Providence Gardenworks last summer when he came to prune my trees.
 He noticed my compost bin and inquired about my experience composting.
 I admitted that I had taken on composting as a pandemic project and was not very confident in my composting abilities, as evidenced by the flies swarming around my bin.
 After spending an hour with Stewart for a dedicated composting consultation, I realized that my setup needed an overhaul.
 I contracted with Stewart to install my animal-proof system last Fall and became a student of his composting process.